 State-of-the-art equipment is used to produce high-resolution photographs of your retina, optic nerve and blood vessels.
 The photographs help your ophthalmologist detect changes in these areas, as well as in the macula (in the centre of the retina).
 Your retinal photographs will be kept in your medical records and used as a comparison if more are taken at a later stage.

 A fluorescein angiogram uses a fluorescent dye to show any blockages or leaks in the tiny blood vessels supplying the retina.
 The dye is usually injected into a vein in your arm and flows through the blood system to the vessels at the back of the eye.
 Your ophthalmologist can detect any blockages or leaks and will use a special camera to take photographs.
 Your vision will be blurred for up to 12 hours after the test.

 OCT is a non-invasive test that captures detailed images of the retina.
 This scan allows your doctor to identify areas of retinal thinning, thickening or swelling caused by fluid build-up and leaking blood vessels.
 The OCT scans your eyes without making direct contact.
 The procedure takes less than 10 minutes.

 This is a simple test you can do at home to alert you to any vision changes that may indicate the presence of macular degeneration or epiretinal membrane.
 The Amsler Grid contains a series of horizontal and vertical lines with a dot in the middle.
 If the lines appear wavy or lines are missing, have your eyes checked immediately.

-Vitrectomy is a type of retinal surgery that involves removing the vitreous gel (the clear, jelly-like fluid inside your eye) using keyhole surgery so that stitches are not needed.
+Vitrectomy is a type of retinal surgery that involves removing the vitreous gel (the clear, jelly-like fluid inside your eye).
+This procedure uses keyhole surgery so that stitches are not needed.
 It is performed in the day surgery – the procedure itself usually takes around 30 to 45 minutes.

 Once the vitreous is removed, it is replaced with a bubble of gas or sterile saline.
 Silicone oil may be used if the retina has been detached for a long time or retinal scarring is present.